Search Menu

 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

 As dog owners, we know that keeping our dogs’ ears clean is an important part of their everyday care.
-But cleaning your dog’s ears can challenging if your dog isn’t conditioned to accept regular ear cleaning, or we don’t feel comfortable cleaning our dog’s ears.
+But cleaning your dog’s ears can be challenging if your dog isn’t conditioned to accept regular ear cleaning, or we don’t feel comfortable cleaning our dog’s ears.

 Some dogs naturally have healthy, clean ears and may almost never need to have their ears cleaned, while other dogs require regular ear cleaning to prevent the buildup of dirt that can lead to ear infections.
 Dog breeds with long ears, such as Basset Hounds and Cocker Spaniels, are among those with the highest risk of getting ear infections, but all breeds and dogs can develop them.